zhenry9/ullr/README.md

 `dweet2ser DTE -p COM50`

-This opens an instance of dweet2ser in DTE mode on windows port COM50.
+This opens an instance of dweet2ser in DTE mode on Windows port COM50.
 If you don't specify a port, the default from config.txt will be used.
 DTE mode means we are on the PC side, listening to data from the device (DCE) side.

 ### Virtual COM ports
 On the PC (DTE) side you'll need to set up a virtual null modem to allow dweet2ser to communicate with the target software.
 This is just a pair of com ports connected to each other. dweet2ser connects to one port, and your software application connects to the other.